PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Where Lake Permits Are Required:

-• All state park lakes (like Brown County State Park)
+• All Indiana state park lakes including Brown County State Park and Chain O'Lakes State Park

 • State forest lakes